sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Produce Loose Coupling architecture guidance</td>
     <td>
     Produce a guidance document to clarify and guide Architects and DevOps teams in building IT Solutions making use of loose coupling architecture principles that provide DevOps teams more autonomy.
-Two areas of loose coupling is meant to be addressed:<Br>
+Two areas of loose coupling is meant to be addressed:<br>
     <br>
     1. Between software components making up an Application (e.g. adopting <a href="https://www.martinfowler.com/microservices/">Micro-Services</a>, <a href="https://12factor.net/">12-factor app</a> principles<br>
     2. Between the Application and the organization’s Data (e.g. adopting <a href="https://cloud.google.com/solutions/devops/devops-tech-database-change-management">Database change management practices</a> for DevOps, providing <a href="https://www.gartner.com/document/3895919">Data Access Layers</a> to DevOps teams)<br>